acemod/ACE3/documentation/feature/captives.md

 You can frisk a restrained captive.

 ### Surrendering
-You can surrender, while surrendering AI will cease fire.
+You can surrender.
+While surrendering AI will cease fire.

 ## Usage

-### Capturing someone
+### Capturing a target
 - You need cable ties.
-- Approach the victim / convict and use the interaction button.
+- Approach the target and use the interaction button.
 - The interaction is around the hands in the form of a handcuffs icon.
-- To free someone it's the same
+- To release, interact with the captive.
-- Use the interaction key, check around the hands for the handcuffs icon.

 ### Escorting a captive
 - Interact with the captive.
-- Select the escort prisoner option.
+- Select the "Escort prisoner" option.
 - To stop escorting just scroll down or use self interaction.

-### Loading and unloading a captive in  vehicle
+### Loading and unloading a captive in a vehicle
-- Escort the person.
+- Escort the captive.
 - Approach the vehicle you desire to load the captive in.
 - Interact with the vehicle and load him.
-- Same for unloading, interact with the vehicle then unload.
+- To unload, interact with the vehicle.

 ## Dependencies